moalimirinfinity/Telegram-Group-Chat-Summarizer-Bot/README.md

 * **API Costs & Rate Limits:** Use of the Google Gemini API may incur costs based on usage and Google's pricing.
 Both Telegram and Google APIs have rate limits.
 The bot includes user-level cooldowns to help mitigate hitting these, but extremely high usage could still be an issue.
 * **Summary Quality:** The quality and accuracy of the summary depend heavily on the Gemini model used, the quality of the prompt engineering in the code, and the clarity/content of the conversation itself.
 * **Error Handling:** While error handling has been improved to provide better feedback, complex network issues or unexpected API changes might still cause disruptions.
 Check the bot's logs for detailed error information.
 If `ADMIN_CHAT_ID` is configured, critical errors will be forwarded via Telegram message.
+* **Webhook Mode:** When using webhook mode, the bot must be accessible via HTTPS with a valid certificate.
+Platforms like Render provide this automatically.

+## Security Considerations

+When deploying your bot, especially in webhook mode, security is an important consideration:

+1. **Webhook Secret**: Always set a strong `WEBHOOK_SECRET` for webhook validation to ensure only legitimate Telegram servers can send updates to your bot.

+2. **HTTPS Requirement**: Webhooks must be served over HTTPS.
+When deploying on platforms like Render, this is provided automatically.

+3. **API Keys Protection**: Never commit your `.env` file containing API keys to version control.
+Use environment variables in your deployment platform instead.

+4. **Rate Limiting**: The bot includes user-level cooldowns to help prevent abuse of both the Telegram and Gemini APIs.

+5. **Error Logging**: Configure `ADMIN_CHAT_ID` to receive notifications about critical errors, which helps monitor for potential security issues.

+## Health Check Endpoint

+When running in webhook mode, a health check endpoint is available at `/health` that returns the status of the bot.
+This is useful for monitoring the bot's status and ensuring it's running correctly.